 - Any type of Peal-n-Stick flat roofing products, such as GAF Liberty or similar.

-In the example of Rubber roofs, the entire system is usually installed with several different adhesives (one to glue rubber to the insulation, one for seams, special seam primers and cleaners, etc.) and EVERY rubber roof manufacturer explicitly points out that their roof should not be installed in temps bellow 40 degrees.
+In the case of Rubber roofs, the entire system is usually installed with several different adhesives (one to glue rubber to the insulation, one for the seams, special seam primers and cleaners, etc.) and EVERY rubber roof manufacturer explicitly points out that their roof should not be installed in temps below 40 degrees.
 I encourage you to read the following heated discussion on Roofing.com forums about flat roofing in frigid north where many contractors, including some from New England, will insist that Rubber can be installed in the winter, by pre-warming the glue and working when the sun is out, so it would warm up the black rubber membrane, for better adhesion.
 I also was talking to one of the sales reps for a big rubber roof “private label” distributor, who was telling me that winter months installation should be timed perfectly – all glue applied between 10 am and 2 pm, only when the sun is out, and then the seams can be done between 2 and 5 pm, provided that all glues and primers are kept warm.
-My take on it is the following: Rubber roof manufacturers clearly state that such roofs should not be installed in less then 40 degree temperatures.
+My take on it is the following: Rubber roof manufacturers clearly state that such roofs should not be installed in less than 40 degree temperatures.
 Reps will encourage their contractors to install in the winter, because they make a sales commission and contractors will install because they need to stay busy, all the while violating installation specs.
 The only one at a disadvantage is you – the roof owner and here is why.

-Peal and Stick roofing systems and underlayment should not be installed in the winter for obvious reasons – they will not properly stick to the roof deck or base ply, making leaks or even blow-off almost certain.
+Peel and Stick roofing systems and underlayment should not be installed in the winter for obvious reasons – they will not properly stick to the roof deck or base ply, making leaks or even blow-off almost certain.
 Such roofs should ONLY be installed during warmer months of the year.

-Sloped Roofs:
+Sloped Roofs

 Another major limitation of asphalt shingles is its weakness against Ice Dams.
 Ice and Water (I&W) shield is the most commonly used method to prevent ice dam leaks.
 First of all I&W fails about 25 percent the time, and because it also requires sun’s heat to properly adhere to the roof deck, in the winter, moisture develops between roof sheeting and underside of ice & water underlayment potentially making it useless.